Raskelof/Talking-Stairs/README.md

 7. [The physical network layer](#The-physical-network-layer)
 8. [Visualisation and user interface](#Visualisation-and-user-interface)
 9. [Finalizing the design](#Finalizing-the-design)

-This tutorial describes the steps needed to build your own vibration detection device to trigger events over LoRa or WiFi.
-My personal aim was to install this setup in my stairway to detect a person walking in the stairway but the use case could be anything where you have a need to detect vibrations and act on them.

-Depending on your environment, use case and experience the setup process takes 10 - 40h.

 <!---
 Give a short and brief overview of what your project is about.